Donald Trump Met Secretly With Lev Parnas, Sent Him On ‘Mission’ To Get Joe Biden Investigation, Reports ‘CNN’

 — Cornelia (@PaladinCornelia) October 10, 2019

-Parnas and Fruman were charged last month with illegally funneling hundreds of thousands of dollars from an unidentified Russian businessman to a Trump campaign Super Pac, by federal prosecutors.
+Parnas and Fruman were charged last month with illegally funneling hundreds of thousands of dollars from an unidentified Russian businessman to a Trump campaign Super PAC, by federal prosecutors.
 They channeled the money through their company, Global Energy Producers (GEP), according to the prosecutors.

 After the covert White House meeting, Parnas confided in two friends that Trump had assigned him and Fruman a “secret mission” to elicit the Biden investigation, according to CNN.